insightsengineering/rtables/README.md

 Collaboration and Planned API Changes
 -------------------------------------

 The current state of the `rtables` functionality is a first rough prototype.
-We will be changing the API significantly in the coming months without maintaining backwards compatibility.
+We will be changing the API significantly in the coming months without maintaining backward compatibility.
 We will release the `rtable` package on [CRAN](https://cran.r-project.org/) once we have a stable version.

 We are looking for collaborators to help define and shape the `rtables` package.
 Please [contact me](mailto:adrian.waddell@roche.com) if you would like to align your contributions to the current development plans or feel free to fork the repository and to send us pull requests with the suggested improvements.